apache/cordova-docs/doc/README/en/README.md

     Most likely these erorrs reappear after next exprot from CrowdIn, so don't hunt for these errors until release, or create tool which will fix these error after each export and use it.

-13. Now you ready to create pull request with documentation to the main `crodova-docs` repository.
+13. Now you ready to create pull request with documentation to the main `cordova-docs` repository.

 Enjoy translation!!!